ZhengC1/CodeChallenge/README.md

 * Search for products based upon a user-provided search string
 * Use the first item in the search response as input for a product recommendation search
-* Retrieve reviews of the first 10 product recommendationsRank
+* Retrieve reviews of the first 10 product recommendations
-* order the recommended products based upon the review sentiments
+* Rank order the recommended products based upon the review sentiments

 ## Install